-It's a bit confusing, but this story was actually was first printed in Spectacular Spider-Man Magazine #1.
+It's a bit confusing, but this story was actually first printed in Spectacular Spider-Man Magazine #1.
 However, the details of our Looking Back are here under Amazing Spider-Man.
-Here begins part two, if you missed the beginning then you need to check out part one in Amazing Spider-Man #116.
+This is part two.
+If you missed the beginning then you need to check out Amazing Spider-Man #116.

 |Writer:||Gerry Conway, Stan Lee|

 |Pencils:||John Romita, Sr.|

 |Add.
 Art:||Tony Mortellaro|

 Lo, This Monster!
 Part Two (Spectacular Spider-Man #1, July 1968)

 The Deadly Designs of the Disruptor!
 (Amazing Spider-Man #117, February 1973)

 On the splash page of ASM #117, things have gotten very dire indeed.
 Great chunks of the fixture are falling and the people below can't help but notice.
 It wouldn't be so bad it was just plastic as mentioned in Spectacular but Gerry has transmuted this crumbling block into concrete.
 Hanging on desperately, Peter tries to hold off the impending collapse as long as possible.
 When it all does fall, everyone has successfully gotten out of the way.
 Peter tries to sneak away but the crowd notices him.
 "Get the lights on!" someone says, "it must be the saboteur."

 None of this happens in the original story.
 The webbing easily holds the fixture and the only danger is to Peter's secret identity.
 Someone has found a flashlight.
 "They'll see who I am in a second!"